Sambalicious/Postgre_server_boilerplate/README.md

 A quick minimalistic postgre server boilerplate with Sequelize.

-*Features
+\*Features
--User signup with jwt already set up
+-User sign up with jwt already set up
--password are hashed before saving to database
+-password are hashed(with bcrypt) before saving to database

-*How to run
+\*How to run
 -clone the code
 -run yarn to install the dependencies

 - node app.js